stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-In the builder for the diagnostics handler the native methods can now be retrieved via a custom lookup service:
+In the builder for the diagnostics handler the native methods are retrieved via a custom lookup implementation:

 ```java
 private DiagnosticHandler create(VkDebugUtilsMessengerCreateInfoEXT info, Instance instance) {